ivbaze/faithomijie.github.io/README.md

 In the initial data preparation phase I performed the following tasks:

-Data loading and inspection,
+1. Data loading and inspection.
-Handled missing values,
+2. Handled missing values.
-Data cleaning and formatting
+3. Data cleaning and formatting.